 The Thermal Cooker and Container Cooking

 When I started writing Let's Make Sense of Thermal Cooking Cookbook, it was obvious that if I was not careful soups, grains and beans would dominate the recipes in the book.
 I understood that to use a thermal cooker, (retained heat cooking) food in the pot needed to come to a boil.
 For food to boil it had to be relatively thin.
-But I wanted more options, after all, I could make soup easily in a regular pot on the stove.
+But I wanted more options!

-The idea of putting solid food in a container, placing the container in a pot, then surrounding the container, in the pot with water.
+The idea is to put solid food in a container, place the container in a pot, then surround the container, in the pot with water.
 The water is then brought to a boil and the boiling time is extended.
 This method really opened my mind to the possibilities available.
-Virtually anything is possible, unless you want it crispy.
+Virtually anything is possible - unless you want it crispy.
 For foods which require a crunch, a brick oven is a form of retained heat cooking which works great for that.
 But that subject is for another day.